-Interim Numeric Land Application Rates
+Interim Numeric Land Application Rates and Interim Time Schedules

-It is critical that existing dairy operators start making measurable progress in reducing their land application, as soon as possible, and continue to make progress throughout the time schedule described above, culminating in compliance with the final land application rates.
-Therefore, the imposition of enforceable interim numeric land application rates or other milestones and corresponding deadlines is a component of the regulatory framework.
-We leave the determination of the specific interim rates or milestones and the corresponding deadlines to the reasoned judgment of the Central Valley Water Board, but we urge all due haste.
-However, we propose that one such interim milestone to be evaluated by the Central Valley Water Board as a preferred option be that all dairies must achieve whole-farm nitrogen balance, as generally described by the CVDRMP’s SRMR and discussed in the next section, no later than a deadline specified by the Central Valley Water Board.
+It is critical that existing dairy operations start making measurable progress in reducing their land application of nitrogen as soon as possible and continue to make progress as quickly as feasible throughout the time schedule described above, culminating in compliance with the final land application rates to comply with the Nitrogen Discharge Limit.
+Therefore, the early imposition of progressively more protective enforceable interim numeric land application rates and other interim milestones and corresponding interim time schedule deadlines is also a very important component of the regulatory framework.
+To ensure that dairies are on track to meeting each of the interim numeric land application rates and other interim milestones, to the extent that any of the deadlines are four or more years apart, the Central Valley Water Board should also require dairies to report substantial and measurable progress by the midpoint between each interim deadline.

+In large part, we leave the determination of the specific interim numeric land application rates and other interim milestones and their corresponding interim deadlines to the reasoned judgment of the Central Valley Water Board, but we urge all due haste.
+We do, however, propose that one such milestone to be evaluated by the Central Valley Water Board as a preferred option be that all dairies must achieve whole-farm nitrogen balance, as generally described by the CVDRMP’s SRMR and discussed in the next Section, no later than a deadline specified by the Central Valley Water Board.